 Before I dive into this week's refresher, here's a heads up that I'm visiting Writers in the Storm today to chat about a fun way to get you out of a writing rut.
 Come on over and say hello!

-This week's Refresher Friday takes an updated look at first chapter sins, dedicated to everyone starting a NaNo first chapter Saturday morning.
+This week's Refresher Friday takes an updated look at ways to add words to a novel.
+Enjoy!

 Part of the How They Do It Series

 Alex Hughes returns to the lecture hall today with more great tips on how history can help you develop your story worlds.
 An added bonus--to celebrate the release of her newest novel, Vacant, she's running a contest/game/scavenger hunt (with prizes!), so check out the details below.

 Alex Hughes, the author of the award-winning Mindspace Investigations series from Roc, has lived in the Atlanta area since the age of eight.
 Her short fiction has been published in several markets including EveryDay Fiction, Thunder on the Battlefield and White Cat Magazine.
 She is an avid cook and foodie, a trivia buff, and a science geek, and loves to talk about neuroscience, the Food Network, and writing craft—but not necessarily all at the same time!
 For all the latest news and free short stories, join Alex’s email list.

 Website | Facebook | Twitter | Goodreads | Amazon | Barnes & Noble | Indie Bound

 By Janice Hardy, @Janice_Hardy